 Looking east you’ll see the view of the river and Fairmont Le Château Frontenac and you’ll see where the river widens looking south.
 There are a lot of interesting facts about Quebec and Quebec City in both French and English on the walls of the observation floor.

 The Observation de la Capitale is located in the Marie-Guyart building, at 1037 De La Chevrotière in Quebec City.
 As soon as you walk up to the building you’ll see the area on the ground floor to buy tickets (if you haven’t already purchased them online) and they’ll direct you to the elevator to head up to the 31st floor.

-It may be hard to believe Mikkel did and saw all these things in Quebec City over the span of 24 hours, with an overnight (so a lot of that was sleeping time!) but she did.
+It may be hard to believe all we did and saw with just 2 days in Quebec City over the span of 24 hours, total, with an overnight (so a lot of that was sleeping time!) in between.
 And you can do it too!

 Please note: we thank Quebec Cité for generously hosting us.
 We also may make a small commission from affiliate links in this post but all opinions are ours and we bring you genuine content with real facts, photos, thoughts and recommendations.
 Always.

 - Staying in the Old Quebec City Hotel that Inspired Disney Epcot’s Canada Icon